dfranx/SHADERed/README.md

 ## TODO
 There are also some features that I am looking to implement:
- - custom sampler states
- - more 3D model file formats (postponed until OpenGL port)
  - multiple cameras
    - this feature would allow you to render same scene from multiple angles
  - shader variable pointers
    - currently if you want to have same value in two shader passes you will have to enter the values manually
- - shader flags
-   - custom flags when compiling the shader
  - node shader editor that can export to GLSL and HLSL
  - shader & theme "store"
    - a place where you can upload your shaders or themes and see other peoples creations
  - "Export as DirectX/OpenGL application" option (.cpp file)
- - research tesselation and compute shaders and how to implement them
+-  compute and tesselation shaders
  - render your shader to a video file
  - support #include and macros
  - buffers read from file or built using in-app buffer editor
  - magnifier tool & pixel inspector
  - text geometry
+ - debugger
+ - built-in FXAA

 Except those large features, I am also planning to do some small QoL changes:
+ - logs from GUIManager and InterfaceManager
+ - reimplement Entry (disable if IsGLSL)
+ - convert paths in ProjectParser
+ - test 2 bound textures in a glsl shader
+ - test when there are no templates (should create fully empty project and not crash)
+ - implement inotify on linux

+ - feature such as "Change variables" for items but for changing textures -> render textured 3D models easily (have an option to set up everything automatically)
  - add "Advanced" menu that allows user to modify (at least some) system variables when taking screenshot/video
  - program crashes on invalid input layout (+ probably other invalid inputs too)
- - ability to set SHADERed as a defult program for a *.sprj extension files
  - cubemap preview
- - click on cubemap, audio, texture and render texture preview should open a preview window
+ - click on cubemap, audio, 3d model, texture and render texture preview should open a preview window
  - recompile the shader after we change shader path in a shader pass
  - when adding a shader pass, decompile the shader and detect the input layout + input variables
- - when loading a texture it might be loaded several times if bound to several shader passes (????)
+ - when loading a texture it might not be loaded if not bound to any shader pass
  - indent controls after fps in the status bar - bad UX and UI
  - ability to change warning, message and error text colors
  - add a */ImGuiWindowFlags_UnsavedDocument to Pipeline (and add '\*' to window titlebar) after changing anything in the project (+ popup window on exit)